Rumpunzel/rpg-thingy/characters/traits.md

 # Character Traits

-Character traits are on your character sheet, such as your [Crucible](#the-crucible) and [Fire](#the-fire).
+Character traits are on your character sheet, such as your [Crucible](#the-crucible) and [Pyre](#the-pyre).
 They describe personality traits, important details about your past, relationships you have with others, important titles you possess, problems you’re dealing with or goals you’re working toward, or reputations and obligations you carry.
 These traits only change under very unusual circumstances; most never will.

 A character may have a nice beard but if he has the `Magnificient Beard` trait, he has such a great beard, you may use it to your benefit and even to your detriment for dramatic effect.